xyliatgithub/EN650654-2025/LabFour/readme.md

 - Provide a small program coded in either python or c  to read the UFW logs, and raise an alert if three blocked SSH records within a minute are generated.
 The records are generated from the UFW rule that blocks SSH connections from anywhere to the server (as in the first additional task).

 **Something needs to be noticed whe you are working on this lab:**

+- In this lab you are asked to work with (ufw) not (iptables)

+- Task1, Step3: blocking a specific IP Address:
+  - To obtain the IP Address of a hostname use the following command
+    $ host HOST_NAME  —> for example: $ host www.example.net
+  - After adding the required rule to ufw, erase the cache data Mozilla Firefox -> Settings -> Preferences -> Privacy and Security -> clear Data -> Cached web Content -> Clear

+- Task 3.a
+  - Use three VMs A,B,C
+  - Provide a screenshot of each captured traffic on each machine

+- Task4
+  - Before you start this task, make sure you have deleted all rules that you had added in previous tasks
+  - Store this file in machine A, in the directory (/var/www/html/test.html)
+  - Now you can access that page from machine B using the browser by typing  [Machin_A_IP/test.html] on the URL field

 - In this lab, you need to block a website.
 Many famous website use many IP addresses now.
 It might be too difficult to block these websites.
 However, you could just block a website with a static IP address, like www.syr.edu.

 - Sometimes even if your firewall settings are correct, it may still not block the target website.
 This may be due to the configuration principle of UFW.
 The matching of UFW rules is based on the order in which the rules appear, so once a rule is matched, the check stops.
 To fix this, you could edit /etc/ufw/before.rules file.
 Add your rule under "# End required lines" in the file.
 The rule should be look like "-A ufw-before-input -s <your vm's IP> -j DROP".
 Then, run the command "ufw reload".